abhinav-nath/system-design/README.md

 benefits:

 - **Increased security** - Hide information about backend servers, blacklist IPs, limit number of connections per client
-- **Increased scalability and flexibility** - Because clients see only the reverse proxy’s IP address, you are free to change the configuration of your backend infrastructure.
+- **Increased scalability and flexibility** - Because clients see only the reverse proxy's IP address, you are free to change the configuration of your backend infrastructure.
 - **Compression** - Compress server responses before returning them to the client
 - **SSL termination** - Decrypt incoming requests and encrypt server responses so backend servers do not have to perform these potentially expensive operations
   - Removes the need to install X.509 certificates on each server
-- **Caching** - Before returning the backend server’s response to the client, the reverse proxy stores a copy of it locally.
+- **Caching** - Before returning the backend server's response to the client, the reverse proxy stores a copy of it locally.

 ### Load Balancer vs Reverse Proxy